What is Tungsten?

 The hole in weights is formed by placing a sacrificial tube inside the mold.
 The tube is destroyed when the

-powder is heated, but small burrs are left in the hole.
+powder is heated, and small burrs are left in the hole.
 These small burrs must be treated in some manner in

 order to prevent line abrasion and breaks.
-The three most common treatment methods are 1) threading a
+The three most common treatment methods are threading a plastic

-plastic tube into the weight, 2) painting the inside of the hole, 3) machining/polishing inside the hole and both
+tube into the weight, painting the inside of the hole, and machining/polishing the top and bottom edges and

-the top and bottom edges.
-To ensure our customers never have line abrasion due to the burrs, we employ the
+inside the hole.
+To ensure our customers never have line abrasion due to the burrs, we employ the plastic tube

-plastic tube (inserted weights) and the machining and polishing methods (insert free weights).
-If you have
+(inserted weights) and the machining and polishing methods (insert free weights).
+If you have additional

-additional interest in the sintering process, you can read Wikipedia's definition at http://en.wikipedia.
+interest in the sintering process, you can read Wikipedia's definition at http://en.wikipedia.org/wiki/Sintering

 Tungsten vs. Lead